 By the end of December 2018, more than 18,000 screws were inserted into the spine in this “Spine Hybrid OR”, requiring replacement is 38 of them (just over 0.2%).

 In February 2019, the ARTIS zeego system was replaced with a new generation system with various improvements based on ARTIS zeego, to create a spinal navigation system with even higher-end specifications.
 The system has become indispensable as a platform for future robotic spine surgery to come.

-We have started robotic surgery.
+We have started robotic surgery since April 1, 2021.
 This system sends the ARTIS pheno data at the spine hybrid operating room mentioned above to the BrainLab navigation system, where it creates guide holes for vertebral screw insertion with robotic guidance.
 To date, nearly 25,000 vertebral screws have been inserted by Dr. Ebara using Artis Zeego and ARTIS pheno-based navigation.
-Of these, his screw replacement rate is less than 0.001%.
+Of these, his screw replacement rate is less than 0.1%.
 He has been inserting vertebral screws accurately and safely with very high precision.
 With the addition of robotic spine surgery (Robotic Guidance Vertebral Screw Insertion Guide Hole Making System), screw insertion can be performed with even higher precisely and safety.

 The surgeon creates a guide hole under the navigation and inserts the screw along the hole.
 The Cirq robotic arm system inherits the positioning accuracy of the navigation system and creates a guide hole by inserting the guide tube into the very screw insertion plan (pointer position and direction of the pointer indicated by the surgeon on the navigation monitor.
 Combining manual operation and robotic control modules, the system can create guide holes in the exact position and direction indicated by the surgeon, making surgery even more precise and safe.